 Advanced features

 To make sure you have the exact right look you are going for with your website, Acast offers a few more advanced features, such as Google fonts.
 Some websites, especially those focused on the fine arts or literature, may use a very specific font on their website.
-Under "Custom Fonts" you can find a box that reads "Use Google Fonts".
-Checking this box allows you to choose from over a hundred different fonts.

 Some websites may be even more minimalistic and wish to remove branding and "Follow" or "Share" options.
-This can also be removed under the "Advanced" settings if you wish.
+To remove the "Follow" or "Share" options on your Embed Player please follow these steps:

 Fixed embed players

 The embed code provided by Acast is automatically static.
-This means, when you scroll through your page, the embed will no longer appear on screen (though you will still hear it).
+This means, that when you scroll through your page, the embed will no longer appear on screen (though you will still hear it).
 If a fixed embed player, like how it appears on your customizable Acast website, fits your aesthetic better, here's a quick tutorial on how to achieve this look.